jakzal/DemoBundle/README.md

 [![Build Status](https://secure.travis-ci.org/jakzal/DemoBundle.png?branch=master)](http://travis-ci.org/jakzal/DemoBundle)

-DemoBundle demonstrates how to run Behat and Symfony functional tests without a need of installing bundle in a project.
+DemoBundle demonstrates how to run Behat scenarios and Symfony functional tests without a need of installing bundle in a project.

 To try it yourself clone a repository